dennisyd/dins-app-web-services/README.md

 Backend microservices for lasagna

 * Identity service (Login/Signup/3rd party Oauth)
-* Interal Recipe Service (CRUD recipes in our database)
+* Internal Recipe Service (CRUD recipes in our database)
 * External Recipe Service (Queries external services for data and returns data to client; for example, add a recipe from a url — would scrape info from the url and return)
 * Reccomendation Service (Takes a user id and gets user info from identity service, then uses user preferences to query internal recipe service for weighted results)